 Calming Care™ is a probiotic supplement, made by Purina, that has been clinically proven to reduce anxiety in about 2/3 of dogs who consume it.
 I am starting to think that we should be using probiotics for all dogs with behavioral abnormalities.

 We don’t understand right now how a human’s or an animal’s individual, unique microbiome affects the brain and vice versa.
 We know that the gut-brain axis is important.
 We also know that we humans do better eating a diet with more fiber and less sugar and other refined carbohydrates, in part because soluble fiber supports the growth of gut bacteria.
 The same is proving true for pets as well.

 For now, until we have a more exact understanding of what, when and how influencing the microbiome can improve health, eating a healthy diet and supplementing with probiotics is our blanket recommendation for everyone.

 This is not as simple as it might seem, however.
 For one thing, you have no way of knowing from a pet food label how much soluble versus insoluble fiber is in the food.
-Insoluble fiber provides bulk to the stool but does not support healthy microbes like soluble fiber does.
+Insoluble fiber provides bulk to the stool but does not support healthy microbes as soluble fiber does.
 All you will see on a label is maximums and minimums of protein, fat and carbohydrate.
 Both types of fiber are part of the total carbohydrate amount.
 There are only a few pet food manufacturers that know and provide specific information on fiber content.
 Chances are good that whatever you are feeding your pets does not have an ideal amount of fiber.